Mathematics, Statistics & Geometry

 The 100% and 200% Boundaries

-Two useful mathematical facts:
+Two useful mathematical facts about percentage difference:

 • The percentage difference equals exactly 100% when one value is three times the other.
 For example, 25 vs. 75: |25 - 75| = 50; (25 + 75) / 2 = 50; 50 / 50 = 1 = 100%.